Gender equality is key

 Rutgers’ gender-transformative approach will amplify young feminist voices and strengthen the role of young men as allies.
 It will promote human rights and agency of youth, address harmful gender norms and power dynamics.
 Last but not least it will embrace sexual and gender diversity.

 What we aim for

 The different levels of lobbying and advocacy are embedded in three mutually reinforcing outcomes:

-- A growing number of young men and women are mobilized to promote gender justice and prevent GBV on and offline.
-We teach them skills on media outreach and campaigning.
+- A growing number of young people are mobilized to promote gender justice and prevent GBV on and offline.
+We will be strengthening skills on media outreach and campaigning.

 - Decision-makers increasingly adopt, adapt, implement and are accountable for gender-transformative and youth-inclusive policies and laws.
 Skill building on monitoring, reporting and advocacy from local to international level.

 - Civil society for gender justice is increasingly resilient, effective, gender-transformative and youth-inclusive through capacity strengthening and coalition building.